 - The biggest division of our permanent workforce is Operations in which workers are generally eligible to receive a bonus or incentive based on sales performance.
-However, there are many other opportunities for workers to receive a bonus or incentive. - The mean bonus pay difference is 31.6% in favour of males, which is an increase on previous years. - The median bonus pay difference is 39 % in favour of males, while this is higher than previous years, but not surprising given the mean difference favouring males as well. - The proportion of males receiving any bonus was 11.4% compared to females at 11.7%, demonstrating a minimal variance between genders.
+However, there are many other opportunities for workers to receive a bonus or incentive. - The mean bonus pay difference is 32.7% in favour of males, which is a slight increase on the previous year. - The median bonus pay difference is 18.5% in favour of males, this is a significant drop on the previous year, but not a surprising result given the mean difference favouring males as well. - The proportion of males receiving any bonus was 15.9% compared to females at 20.3%, which shows a significant increase in females in our workforce who receive a bonus against previous years.